Created on

 end

-When a Virtual IP (VIP) has the same IP address of FortiGate interface and forwarding the same ports used for HTTP/HTTPS access (example 80 or 443), the VIP will override the administrative access.
+When a Virtual IP (VIP) has the same IP address as the FortiGate interface and forwards the same ports used for HTTP/HTTPS access (example 80 or 443), the VIP will override the administrative access.

 This should either be removed or changed such that it doesn’t overlap with FortiGate HTTP/HTTPS ports.